 It is our goal that the Tracker will put a spotlight on performance and spark discussion about how the health system can be improved.
 Visitors to the site, whether they are healthcare providers, employers, payers, consumer advocates or policy makers, will find data analyses that will provide insight as to what is driving the performance of one of the most vital sectors in the U.S. economy.

-Our work places a heavy emphasis on data and evidence, addressing key questions through collections of charts, as well as a blog to provide context and synthesize the latest research and developments.
+Our work places a heavy emphasis on data and evidence, addressing key questions through collections of charts, which provide data with additional context and synthesis of the latest research and developments.
 We also provide regular insight briefs for a more in-depth look at topical questions.

 Peterson Center on Healthcare